begabba/docs-comers/docs/glossary.md

 ### Capacity

-Arrangements & Products have capacity.
-Capacity decides the number of individuals it can hold. `Allotment` means limited space and `Freesale` means unlimited.
+Both Arrangements & Products have capacity.
+Capacity decides the number of individuals (without infants) it can hold. `Allotment` means limited space and `Freesale` means unlimited.